greg-js/arch-wiki-md-repo/wiki/_content/Cgit.md

 source-filter=/usr/lib/cgit/filters/syntax-highlighting.sh

 ```

+Otherwise you can choose to use the [python-pygments](https://www.archlinux.org/packages/?name=python-pygments) package.

 Note: If you edit the `/usr/lib/cgit/filters/syntax-highlighting.sh`, the changes will be lost the next time cgit is updated.
 To avoid this, copy `/usr/lib/cgit/filters/syntax-highlighting.sh` to `/usr/lib/cgit/filters/syntax-highlighting-edited.sh`, and change `/etc/cgitrc` to use the copied file instead